saadsidd-iu/AiDD---Assignment-5---Personal-Website/.prompt/dev_notes.md

 ## Update 2: PDF Path Fix

-**Issue:** Resume PDF was not displaying in the PDF viewer due to incorrect file path.
+**Exact Prompt:** "Everything works, except for the resume. the resume is in the files and inspiration folder. please use that file and siaply it in the pdf viewer."

-**Problem:** The path `../Files & Inspiration/Siddique_Saad_Resume.pdf` was trying to access a file outside the Flask static directory, which Flask cannot serve directly.
+**Problem:** Resume PDF was not displaying in the PDF viewer due to incorrect file path.

 **Solution:**
 1. Copied the PDF file from "Files & Inspiration" folder to the "static" folder